What is Digital Storytelling?

 There are a variety of tools that can be used to create digital stories.
 Download our comparison chart to view some options that have been tested by the Office of Academic Technology.
-For help with any of these tools please view the tutorials below or contact Samantha Egan .
+For help with any of these tools please view the tutorials below or contact a firstname.lastname@example.org .

 - Windows Live Movie Maker Tutorial

 - iMovie Tutorial

 Digital Storyelling Resources:

 These resources provide instructions on incorporating sound and external videos in digital stories.
 Please view Digital Storytelling Resources for legal sources of external music, images and videos.

 - Digital Storytelling Resources This guide is a compliation of resources for finding music, images and videos that can be legally downloaded and used in your projects.
 It also includes isnstructions for downloading these materials on your computer.

 - Digital Storytelling Technical Resources Instructions for recording voiceovers, adding effects to audio and downloading video clips.